 When: Early December

 Described as "a peacock on ecstasy chasing you down the rabbit hole..."
 Mysteryland is the Netherland's take on the electronic music festival scene.
-Mysterland brings together the world's premier electronic music labels and production companies for a multi-day, multi-stage festival that highlights leaders of the electronic music movement.
+Mysterland brings together the world's premier electronic music labels and production companies for a multi-day, multi-stage and now mult-national festival that highlights leaders of the electronic music movement.
 Taking place in a country with very liberal drug policies, you can expect to find burners, trippers, stoners and the like all enjoying the good times.
+This year, the party has extended across the Atlantic with a version of Mysteryland coming to Bethel Woods, New York in May.

 Where: Amsterdam, Netherlands